 Did you know the average teen spends $1,000 on prom?
 To keep costs down, Visa’s free app Plan’it Prom helps teens and parents budget for prom expenses.

 Can you plan your dream prom on a budget?
 Fill out a few pieces of information, including the prom date and money available to spend.
 Then choose your outfit, transportation, and more.

 Can you meet financial obligations on a low income?
 Spent challenges players to understand the difficult decisions that families face when living paycheck to paycheck.
 Students will learn about making financial sacrifices when it comes to needs versus wants.

 STAX is an investment game that allows players to build and grow wealth.
 This engaging, interactive game packs 20 years of investing into a few minutes.
 Trade during turbulent times and make bank during profitable periods.
 Players can compete against the computer or each other.

 The Stock Market Game is a simulation of a global capital market.
 Students will learn about the fundamentals of economics, investing, and personal.
 They’ll also experience real-world applications of other subjects, like math and English.

 Can you survive the gig economy?
 The Uber Game lets players take on the role of a full-time Uber driver with two kids.
 Created by the Financial Times, this game challenges students to successfully pay their mortgage in a gig economy.
 And it’s not as easy as it seems!

-Learning about financial literacy is important, but it doesn’t have to be boring.
-Online financial literacy games provide a fun and educational option — for all ages.
+Mastering financial literacy is important for future success.
+Online financial literacy games provide a fun and educational option to do so — for all ages.